-The Robert Morris Colonials (10-10, 5-0) only had eight players in the building on Thursday night when they faced the Sacred Heart Pioneers (4-16, 1-4).
+The Robert Morris Colonials only had eight players in the building on Thursday night when they faced the Sacred Heart Pioneers.
 Freshman forward Jeremiah Worthem and guard Britton Lee, as well as walk-on sophomore guards Evan Grey and Shaire Tolson-Ford, were suspended due to a violation of University policy.
 Despite that, the Colonials used a balanced attack and forced the Pioneers into 17 turnovers on their way to a 91 - 65 win.

 Hawkins scored the first seven points for RMU, and they led 13 - 5 going into the first media timeout.
 Sacred Heart couldn't solve the Colonials' 2-3 zone and missed some looks around the basket early.
 The Pioneers didn't make a two-point basket until the 11:16 mark, and didn't make a shot around the basket until the 9:47 mark.

-When asked about where his confidence came from, Hawkins responded, "I mean just the encouragement from teammates."
+When asked after the game about where his confidence came from, Hawkins responded, "I mean just the encouragement from teammates."

-Robert Morris traded two baskets for one over the last ten minutes of the first half, and went on a 9-3 run to close the half as they headed to the locker room leading 48 - 33.
-RMU scored 22 points in the paint to Sacred Hearts' 14.
-They also had seven points on second-chance opportunities, while the Pioneers had zero.
+Robert Morris traded two baskets for one over the last 10 minutes of the first half, and went on a 9-3 run to close the half as they headed to the locker room with a 48 - 33 lead.
+RMU scored 22 points in the paint to SHU's 14.
+They also had seven points on second-chance opportunities, while the Sacred Heart had zero.

-Senior forward Louis Montes scored the first seven points of the second half for Sacred Heart, but the Colonials scored eight points over that same span, and a 13-2 run over the next four minutes helped push the Robert Morris lead to 25 points.
+Senior forward Louis Montes scored the first seven points of the second half for the Pioneers, but the Colonials scored eight points over that same span, and a 13-2 run over the next four minutes helped push the Robert Morris lead to 25 points.

 Sacred Heart was led by Montes who scored 23 points on 8-12 shooting, including 3-7 on three-pointers.
 Junior point guard Phil Gaetano finished with a game-high 10 assists, but was only 1-7 from the field.